Welcome to CS374!

 A programming language is a precise notation for computation.
 It is an agreement among three parties: the human who writes, the machine that executes, and, most often forgotten, the other humans who read.
 Every language is a set of design decisions about syntax (what programs look like), semantics (what programs mean), and pragmatics (what programs are easy or hard to express).

-Three payoffs.
 First, you become a better programmer in every language, because you see through syntax to the semantics beneath.

-Second, you become able to build languages: configuration formats, query languages, and domain-specific notations are everyday engineering artifacts.
 Third, you join an intellectual tradition connecting logic, linguistics, and computing, from the lambda calculus of the 1930s to the languages being designed this year.

 Intuition: Think of the same recipe written in four different styles — a traditional French cookbook, a quick-reference cheat sheet, a flowchart, and a voice command to a smart speaker.
 The dish comes out the same, but each style reflects different assumptions about who’s cooking and what they already know.
-The four code snippets below do the same arithmetic, but each reveals a different programming paradigm — a different mental model for organizing computation.
+The four code snippets that follow do the same arithmetic, but each reveals a different programming paradigm — a different mental model for organizing computation.

 The same computation — summing the squares of the even numbers in a list — in four notations: